irlbunny-archive/MonoNX/README.md

 # Credits

-* Ryujinx Team - For the codebase
+* Ryujinx Team - For the base of MonoNX, without them this would not be possible!
+Show them some love over at their GitHub (https://github.com/Ryujinx/Ryujinx).
-* Cyuubi - For porting all of this to Android
+* Xamarin - For allowing us C# developers to program on Android.
-* Dr.Hacknik - Logo Design
+* Dr.Hacknik - Logo design

 # Support
 You may join us on our Discord server, [here](https://discord.gg/XnbXNQM).
 You can get help, ask questions or help contribute there.